 The maximum precipitation accumulated over a 5-day period, MaxPac5d, was computed for each year over the entire considered 30-year period.
-The maximum number of consecutive days with precipitation,

-CDPG1, and without precipitation, CDPL1, were respectively computed as the largest number of consecutive days where $Pr_d > 1 \text{ mm/day}$ and $Pr_d < 1 \text{ mm/day}$ per year for30-year climatological period.
-The average duration of precipitation periods, AvCDPG1, was obtained by identifying all wet periods, as the consecutive number of days where the condition $Pr_d > 1 \text{ mm/day}$ holds and averaging over the duration of all wet periods for each grid-point and climatological period.
-Similarly, the maximum duration of precipitation periods, MaxCDPG1, was obtained by identifying all wet periods where $Pr_d > 1 \text{ mm/day}$ , determining their duration by counting the respective number of consecutive days where the condition holds, and determining the maximum duration of dry periods, MaxCDPL1, was obtained by identifying all wet periods by identifying all wet periods for each grid-point per year and climatological period.
-The maximum duration of dry periods, MaxCDPL1, was obtained by identifying all wet periods for each grid-point per year and climatological periods where $Pr_d < 1 \text{ mm/day}$ , determining their duration by counting the respective number of consecutive days where the condition holds, and determining the respective number of consecutive days where the condition holds, and determining the respective number of consecutive days where the condition holds, and determining the maximum over the duration of all dry periods for each grid-point per year and climatological period.
+The maximum number of consecutive days with precipitation, CDPG1, and without precipitation, CDPL1, were respectively computed as the largest number of consecutive days where $Pr_d > 1$ mm/day and $Pr_d < 1$ mm/day per year for30-year climatological period.
+The average duration of precipitation periods, AvCDPG1, was obtained by identifying all wet periods, as the consecutive number of days where the condition $Pr_d > 1$ mm/day holds and averaging over the duration of all wet periods for each grid-point and climatological period.
+Similarly, the maximum duration of precipitation periods, MaxCDPG1, was obtained by identifying all wet periods where $Pr_d > 1$ mm/day, determining their duration by counting the respective number of consecutive days where the condition holds, and determining the maximum over the duration of all wet periods for each grid-point per year and climatological period.
+The maximum duration of dry periods, MaxCDPL1, was obtained by identifying all wet periods where $Pr_d < 1$ mm/day, determining their duration by counting the respective number of consecutive days where the condition holds, and determining the maximum over the duration of all dry periods for each grid-point per year and climatological period.
 A summary of the precipitation indices is addressed in Table 2.4.